 Looking for the best van insurance quote?
-Our comparison tables can help you to find the cheapest and best van insurance to suit your needs for both commercial and private vans.
+Our comparison tables can help you to find the best van insurance to suit your needs for both commercial and private vans.

 We provide an independent comparison service free of charge but we may receive a commission from some of the companies we refer you to.
 These are indicated with purple buttons.

 How to choose value for money van insurance.

 Driving a van in the UK without insurance is illegal - and leaves you financially liable for any damage caused to people and property.
 Choosing the right insurance will protect you financially should you find yourself in this position.

 Specialist van insurers tailor their cover to meet your exact requirements, so whether your van is used for domestic or business purposes, or both, there will be policy types and add-ons to suit.

 On all their quotes, van insurance UK providers will distinguish between private, business and sole trader van use.
 You will need to declare your intended usage as one of these types, and abide by it - otherwise your insurance may be invalidated and make driving your van illegal.

 Across each of these categories UK van insurance companies offer different bands of cover, namely 3rd Party, 3rd Party Fire and Theft, and Comprehensive.
 You will need to review each band of cover and pick one that you are happy with.